edualgo/eduAlgo/README.md

 ## Objective
 A python package published at [PyPi](https://pypi.org/).
 The project can be viewed here => [PyPi - eduAlgo](https://pypi.org/project/eduAlgo/).
+**Don't forget to create an ISSUE before making a PR and always make PR to this repo - [Main eduAlgo](https://github.com/Abhijit2505/eduAlgo)**

 ## Aim Of The Package